 I'd heard of people picking up radio stations through their dental work or through metal plates in their heads or whatever, but when I first mentioned this to my mom, I was cavity-free with no fillings or other metal in my body....

-But just knowing that I wasn't the only one who was experiencing this took away my fear, and I accepted it as some sort of natural and "normal" (albeit "weird") phenomenon that I referred to as "cosmic interference."
-While it wasn't something that I brought up in conversation--I didn't want to appear completely nuts!--it continued over the years and became something that I really didn't pay much attention to.
+But just knowing that I wasn't the only one who was experiencing this took away my fear, and I accepted it as some sort of natural and "normal" (albeit "unusual") phenomenon that I started referring to as "cosmic interference."
+It has continued over the years and it's now something that I really don't pay much attention to.

-One night in the early 1990s, however, something happened that was very different from the voices and music I'd been used to hearing.
+One night in the early 1990s, however, something happened that was very different from the "regular" voices and music I'd heard all my life.
 As I was drifting off to sleep, I started hearing Morse code--persistent, distinct, and undeniable.
 I didn't (and don't) know Morse code, but as I lay there, the dots, dashes and pauses tripped merrily through my head.
 And it didn't stop, once I became aware of it!

 I sat up in bed, fully awake, and the persistent sounds continued.
 I covered my ears (knowing that I wasn't hearing it with my ears), and it was just as clear as before.
 I got up, turned the light on, and went to another room to get a pencil and some paper.
 I tried to record what I was hearing, but it was coming so fast that I gave up.
 Finally, I went back to bed, tried to ignore it, and eventually fell asleep.
 When I woke up the next morning, it wasn't there.